Learning Japanese & Becoming a Translator

 Hopefully that helps somewhat – I feel like I’ve only scratched the surface of the topic.
 I need to sit down, organize my thoughts, simplify it all, and then write up a really useful, helpful, easy-to-understand guide.
 I’m hoping that by writing these smaller updates right now that it’ll push me in that direction.
 And if I end up writing too many of these articles, maybe I’ll start yet another new site to run, like Mato’s Japanese Palace or something 😛

-If you found this article interesting or helpful and know someone else who'd enjoy it, I hope you'll share it online.
-Thanks!
+If you enjoyed this post and know someone else who'd like it, I hope you'll share it with them.
+People rarely seek out localization articles, so sharing really helps me a lot!

 33 Comments